Chidubemkingsley/idols100x-NFT/README.md

 3. There is no financial reward for excellent chatbot creators, and there is a lack of a trading market for chatbot production.

 In fact, the idol agent team mechanism in the real world has provided a good idea, that is, idols are generated through economic market competition.
-And of course it can also be an vitual idol chatbot:
+And of course, it can also be a virtual idol chatbot:

-1. It is operated by an agent which is a professional team that does the character design, story telling, and organizing vitual idol activities.
+1. It is operated by an agent which is a professional team that does the character design, storytelling, and organizing virtual idol activities.
 As creators, they are more dynamic than a single company providing all the chatbots and more professional than individual training.

-2. Vitual idols can be traded before and after they are trained as NFTs, so agents have the motivation to buy the low quility vitual idols which is cheaper, train them well to raising the price and make profit from them.
+2. Virtual idols can be traded before and after they are trained as NFTs, so agents have the motivation to buy low-quality virtual idols which are cheaper, train them well to raise the price and make a profit from them.

-3. Users will have a huge selection of vitual idols to choose from, agents will receive incentives as creators.
-NFT make the transfer of virtual idols smooth, and the FT key allows loyal users to benefit from the growth of vitual idols.
+3. Users will have a huge selection of virtual idols to choose from, and agents will receive incentives as creators.
+NFT make the transfer of virtual idols smooth, and the FT key allows loyal users to benefit from the growth of virtual idols.